tjvantoll/articles/master-detail/article.md

 ├── app.component.ts
 ├── app.module.ts
 └── pokemon
+    ├── pokemon-detail.component.html
+    ├── pokemon-detail.component.ts
     ├── pokemon-list.component.html
-    ├── pokemon-list.component.js
     ├── pokemon-list.component.ts
     ├── pokemon-service.ts
     └── pokemon.model.ts
 ```

+> **Note**: The Angular style guide [recommends grouping folders by feature](https://angular.io/docs/ts/latest/guide/style-guide.html#!#04-07), which is why you’re placing all Pokémon-related functionality in a `pokemon` folder.

 ## Scaffolding your app

 There are a lot of files here so let’s walk through them sequentially, and along the way start the “master” part of the master-detail interface, as it’s the page the user needs to start on.

 Angular-built apps start in `src/main.ts`, a small file that bootstraps the Angular app and passes control to an Angular module.
 In most applications, including this tutorial’s, you’ll want to leave the `main.ts` file alone.
-So let’s start in the file that `main.ts` passes control to, `app.module.ts`.
-Open that file in your editor or IDE, and replace the contents of that file with the code below.
+So let’s start in the file that `main.ts` passes control to—`app.module.ts`.

+Open `app.module.ts` in your editor or IDE, and replace the contents of that file with the code below.

 ```
 import { BrowserModule } from "@angular/platform-browser";